 The Triumphal Entry

-1When they approached Jerusalem and had reached Bethphage, at the Mount of Olives, Jesus sent two disciples [ahead], 2saying to them, “Go into the village opposite you, and at once you will find a donkey tied, and a colt with her; untie them and bring them to Me.
-3If anyone says anything to you, you should say, ‘The Lord needs them,’ and without delay the owner will send them [with you].”
-4This happened so that what was spoken by the prophet would be fulfilled, saying:
+1When they had approached Jerusalem and had come to Bethphage, at the Mount of Olives, then Jesus sent two disciples, 2saying to them, “Go into the village opposite you, and immediately you will find a donkey tied there and a colt with her; untie them and bring them to Me.
+3If anyone says anything to you, you shall say, ‘The Lord has need of them,’ and immediately he will send them.”
+4This took place to fulfill what was spoken through the prophet:

 Even on a colt, the foal of a beast of burden.’ ”

-6Then the disciples went and did as Jesus had instructed them, 7and they brought the donkey and the colt, and placed their coats on them; and Jesus sat on the coats.
-8Most of the crowd spread their coats on the road [as before a king], while others were cutting branches from the trees and spreading them on the road.
-9The crowds that went ahead of Him, and those that followed Him, were shouting [in praise and adoration],
+6The disciples went and did just as Jesus had instructed them, 7and brought the donkey and the colt, and laid their coats on them; and He sat on the coats.
+8Most of the crowd spread their coats in the road, and others were cutting branches from the trees and spreading them in the road.
+9The crowds going ahead of Him, and those who followed, were shouting,

-10When He entered Jerusalem, all the city was trembling [with excitement], saying, “Who is this?”
+10When He had entered Jerusalem, all the city was stirred, saying, “Who is this?”
 11And the crowds were saying, “This is the prophet Jesus, from Nazareth in Galilee.”

 Cleansing the Temple